MansMeg/markmyassignment/README.md

 #### 2. Create an assignment yml file

 The next step is to put tasks together to an assignment.
 This is collection of testfiles and mandatory test files ordered hiearchically.
-The assignment files is in [yaml](http://www.yaml.org/) format and consists of the root nodes `name` (assignment name), `description` (assignment description), `tasks` (tasks in assignments as separate nodes) and `mandatory` (optional, with urls to mandatory test).
+The assignment files is in [yaml](http://www.yaml.org/) format and consists of the root nodes `name` (assignment name), `description` (assignment description),`reporter` (reporter to use, see below), `tasks` (tasks in assignments as separate nodes) and `mandatory` (optional, with urls to mandatory test).

 A working example can be seen [here](https://github.com/MansMeg/markmyassignment/blob/master/inst/extdata/example_assignment01.yml).